Angina Pictoris

 Prinzmetal angina

-This is due to coronary artery spasm, which can occur even in normal coronary arteries.
+to coronary artery spasm, which can occur even in normal

 for atherosclerosis.